nuegatte/sun_type_c/README.md

 ## Project Scope
 The scope of the project includes the following :
+- Understanding the internal architecture of the Sun Type 5c
-- A USB-C compatible Sun Type 5c, addressed as 'Sun Type C' from now on
+- A USB-C compatible Sun Type 5c featuring a USB-C female port for connectivity
 - Creating a keyboard matrix from scratch that supports full NKRO (N-Key rollover)
 - Supports QMK, VIAL for remapping on the fly
 - Runs on Raspberry Pi Pico RP2040